experimaestro/experimaestro-python/docs/experiments/config.md

 ## Lightweights tasks using `@cache`

-Sometimes, a config can compute some output which is might be interesting to cache, but without relying on a fully-fledge task.
+Sometimes, a config can compute some output that might be interesting to cache, but without relying on a fully-fledge task (because it can be done on the fly).
 In those cases, the annotation `@cache` can be used.
 Behind the curtain, a config cache is created (using the configuration unique identifier) and the `path` is locked (avoiding problems if the same configuration is used in two running tasks):

 ```python